Saturday, February 29, 2020

 cayenne pepper, to taste

-Grease a large baking pan and preheat the oven to 375 F.
+Grease a large baking pan with 2 tablespoons of the melted butter and preheat the oven to 375 F.

 Mash the potatoes well, and mix in the onion, breadcrumbs, parsley, sage and thyme.
 Carefully mix in the sausage meat into the potato and breadcrumb mixture.
 Mix in the salt and peppers.

-Spread into greased pan and bake for about 30 - 40 minutes.
+Spread into greased pan, drizzle remaining melted butter over the top and bake for about 30 - 40 minutes.
 Serve with gravy.
 It can be sliced and fried the next day, if you have any leftovers.
+This amount does not leave us any leftover.

 This literally means hot potatoes.
 These are delicious potatoes, and really even though this seems like a lot, you won't mind that.
 They will go quickly, and if there are leftovers, they are tasty cold or reheated.
 This dish really does need the fresh herbs, though you can get away with substituting half a cup of dried dill weed for the fresh dill, if absolutely necessary.
 Dried cilantro and parsley are universally bland in my experience.
 We have a gigantic skillet that we make these in, but if you don't, you can divide the quantity between two pans (we've done that at other people's homes).